-1. Start With Modifying Your Permalinks
+1. Modify Your Permalinks

 The above example shows a URL structure that is not quite ideal.
 The problem is that the main component i.e. the blog post is buried in the archive in such a way that the search engines need to first go through the year, then the month category and then the specific day until they reach the article.

 So how do you modify your permalinks?

 This will result in a flat blog post architecture, which is best in terms of SEO and ease of navigation.

-2. Get the WordPress SEO Plugin by Yoast
+2. Install A WordPress SEO Plugin

-WordPress SEO by Yoast also allows you to write your own meta description tags plus custom descriptions for Facebook and Google Plus.
+You can also write your own meta description tag.
 Additionally you can also include a search engine title.
 That allows you to choose one title to be displayed on your actual blog and second, search engine optimized one for the SERPs.

-- You can modify your XML sitemaps.
+- You can modify your XML sitemaps

-4. The “Slug” Plays an Important Role
+4. Set The “Slug”

 The slug is generated upon the title you’ve added in the title field in the WordPress post editor.
 However in 99% of the cases the end result is far from ideal.
 Modifying the slug is fortunately as easy as clicking on it and writing your own version.